 You’re Paying Too Much Monthly

 Does your monthly auto loan payment seem unaffordable?
-You could be overpaying for your auto loan.
-Or maybe you have a reasonable rate, considering your credit score and overall financial health.
-But refinancing to get an extended loan term could help reduce your monthly car payment and free up funds in your budget.
+Although you can get a fixed-rate loan and make consistent monthly payments, other expenses in your life can increase.
+Higher costs in other areas can suddenly make fixed monthly payments more challenging.
+You may have a reasonable rate, considering your credit score and overall financial health.
+However, refinancing to get an extended loan term could help reduce your monthly car payment and free up funds in your budget.
+Some people forgo good terms on a current loan to secure lower monthly payments on a new auto loan.

 You Have a Better Credit Score